 — GLaDOS, Portal

 - Dungeons & Dragons players dread the activation of a pressure plate, because nine times out of ten, it will set off a nasty trap that will ruin your whole day.

-- Subverted in one of the Grimtooth's trap books for d20 systems, which features the "Click Plate", a pressure plate that gives an ominous click when you step on it... and does nothing else.
+- Subverted in one of the Grimtooth's Traps books for d20 systems, which features the "Click Plate", a pressure plate that gives an ominous click when you step on it...
+And does nothing else.
 No problem... unless you intersperse them in a trapped dungeon with other plates that go click just before the trap goes off...

 - Dwarf Fortress has plates with triggering conditions adjustable at the construction time and whether your own citizen and pets must avoid it.

 - Usually instead of pressing them yourself to do things, you get others to press them.
 One example is a pair of pressure plates that open and close doors or bridges, then chain up an animal on either end, load it with automated traps, and get goblins to run down it.
 When they hit a plate, it closes the bridge they're running towards, preventing them from pathing to the cat chained on that end, so they reverse direction and head the other way.
 Over the traps.
 Artificial Stupidity can be fun as well as !!FUN!!.